-The study entitled "Effects of employee motivation on teachers' performance of 12-Years Basic Education (12-YBE) schools in Kayonza district, a case of five selected 12-YBE schools in Kayonza District (April 2022).
-This study was guided by three specific objectives: To assess the level of employee motivation practices used by five selected 12-YBE schools in Kayonza District; to determine the level of teachers' performance of five selected 12-YBE in Kayonza District for the period of the study and to find out the effect of employee motivation practices on teachers' performance of five selected 12-YBE schools in Kayonza District.
+The study entitled "Effects of employee motivation on teachers' performance of 12-Years Basic Education (12-YBE) schools in Kayonza district, a case of five selected 12-Years Basic Education schools in Kayonza District (April 2022).
+According to Sector Strategic Plan (ESSP) 2010-2015, the government of Rwanda has done a lot to motivate teachers in Rwanda but the level of teacher's performance is still low in 12-YBE schools compared to private and boarding schools.
+Hence, this study was guided by three specific objectives: To assess the level of employee motivation practices used by five selected 12-YBE schools in Kayonza District; to determine the level of teachers' performance of five selected 12-YBE in Kayonza District for the period of the study and to find out the effect of employee motivation practices on teachers' performance of five selected 12-YBE schools in Kayonza District.
 The study used survey research deign by using descriptive statistics and inferential statistics as methods of data analysis.
-The targeted population was 177 teachers and school management in five selected 12-YBE school in Kayonzá district composed of 148 teachers and 29 school management.
+The targeted population was 177 teachers and school management in five selected 12-YBE school in Kayonza district composed of 148 teachers and 29 school management.
 Questionnaire, interview and documentary review were used to collect data.
-The results revealed that there is significant positive effect of employee motivation on teacher's performance in five selected 12-YBE schools in Kayonza District where the results revealed that an increase of 1unit in teacher training, career development, teachers' remuneration, working conditions and teachers' promotion would lead to increase of 0.210;0.395; 0.740; 0.155 and 0.124 unit in teacher's performance in 12-YBE in Kayonza District respectively.
-The study recommends that the Management of 12-YBE schools should present to the ministry of education quarterly and annually accountability reports for the funds used for conducting workshops and seminars at schools and at the district.
+The findings revealed that the level of teacher's motivation in 12-YBE schools in Kayonza district were moderate in terms of salaries with the average mean of 3.33; teacher's training development with mean score of 4.45; promotion opportunities with the average mean of 4.26; working conditions with the average mean of 4.05 and career with the average mean of 4.41.
+The findings revealed that the level of teacher's performance in five selected 12-YBE schools in Kayonza District improved over the last 4 years in terms of regular reporting to work which was at very high extent with the average mean of 4.53; teacher's provision of student's support and extension activities was at very high extent with the average mean of 4.60, teaching learning process and evaluation was at very high extent with a very high mean of 4.49.
+The results revealed that there is significant positive effect of employee motivation on teacher's performance in five selected 12-YBE schools in Kayonza District where the results revealed that an increase of lunit in teacher training, career development, teachers' remuneration, working conditions and teachers' promotion would lead to increase of 0.210;0.395; 0.740; 0.155 and 0.124 unit in teacher's performance in 12-YBE in Kayonza District respectively.
+The study recommends that the management of 12-YBE schools should present to the ministry of education quarterly and annually accountability reports for the funds used for conducting workshops and seminars at schools and at the district.

-Key-words concepts; Employee motivation, Teachers, Teacher's performance, Public institutions and 12 YBE schools.
+Key concepts: Employee motivation, Teachers and performance and 12 YBE schools.